kubernetes-hy/kubernetes-hy.github.io/data/part-1/1-first-deploy.md

 Woah!
 The fact that you can apply manifest from the internet just like that will come in handy.

+Instead of deleting the deployment we could just apply a modified deployment on top of what we already have.
+Kubernetes will take care of rolling out a new version.
+By using tags (e.g. `dwk/image:tag`) with the deployments each time we update the image we can modify and apply the new deployment yaml.
+Previously you may have always used the 'latest' tag, or not thought about tags at all.
+From the tag Kubernetes will know that the image is a new one and pulls it.

 <exercise name='Exercise 1.03: Declarative approach'>

   In your main application project create the folder for manifests and move your deployment into a declarative file.